▌ ▐ ▐▀▌ █ █▀▌ ▐▀▌ ▌ ▐ ▐▌▐▌ ▐▀▀ ▀▌▐▌▐▀ █▒▒▒▒▒▒▒▒▒▒▒▓▒▒▒▒█▒▒▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓

 credits: design and font inspired by Seth Able's LoRD, some images converted to ANSI using ManyTools, original drawing of me by anonymous.

-last updated on twenty seven march, two thousand seventeen.
+last updated on twenty four july, two thousand seventeen.